deepbsd/deepbsd.github.io/_posts/2018-08-18-Thinkpad_T400_On_Peppermint_9.markdown

 My one complaint so far is that the two-fingered scrolling does not seem to work on my touchpad yet.
 I'm still researching on why this might be.
 Is it possible that this Synaptics TouchPad product was a bit peculiar and the driver was not upgraded as it was for other Thinkpads?
 I don't know.
 Is it a Peppermint problem?
 I doubt it.
 It could just as easily be a problem with my particular installation.
 Edge scrolling works, at least, and with the touchpad not working exactly right, I get a chance to use the TrackPoint a little bit more.
 Small blessings.

+All in all, this is a terrific little laptop.
+It's got enough compute power to make me happy and do my work.
+It doesn't have the dreaded chiclet keyboard yet, at least.
+And the screen lets me stream Brit detective shows like I love to do.
+The 802.11n wifi is fast enough to let me do that.
+And the Peppermint distro lets me do it quickly and also look good doing it.